exasol/ai-lab/doc/developer_guide/docker.md

 ## Maintaining the AI Lab Docker Edition

-Maintaining the AI Lab Docker Edition may require changes to
+Developing the AI Lab Docker Edition may require changes to
 * The entrypoint of the Docker image
 * Startup options
 * Environment variables